mental health during menopause

 - Night sweats: Hot flashes occur during sleep, leading to disrupted and restless nights.

-- Mood swings: Emotional fluctuations that can range from irritability and anxiety to feelings of sadness or even euphoria.
+- Mood swings: Emotional fluctuations that can range from irritability and anxiety, to feelings of sadness or even euphoria.

 - Sleep disturbances: Difficulty falling or staying asleep, often linked to night sweats and mood swings.
+Many perimenopausal women experience insomnia symptoms.

 - Vaginal dryness: Reduced vaginal lubrication, which can cause discomfort during intercourse.